ejVasco/.dotfiles/arch-desktop-main/README.md

 paru --version
 ```
 #### 4. Remove some default packages (optional)
-The archinstall script installs some packages that I have preferred alternatives that will be installed in the next step, this command removes those before I install my preferred packages.
+The archinstall script installs some basic packages.
+I have preferred alternatives to these packages that will be installed by `packages.sh`.
+If you prefer these packages, then don't remove them (like nano which is easy to use compared to neovim which has to be learned)
 ```
-paru -Rns WIPWIPWIPWIPWIPWIP
+paru -Rns nano vim dunst htop
 ```
+The alternatives that will be installed are neovim, swaync, btop.
 #### 5. Install packages and configs using this repo
 - navigate to home directory
 ```